Tennis-WTA calls on China to investigate Peng sexual assault allegations | Sports-Games

 Tennis-WTA calls on China to investigate Peng sexual assault allegations

-The WTA Tour on Sunday called on the Chinese government to investigate allegations of sexual assault made by Peng Shuai against a former Chinese vice premier, while also demanding an end to censorship of the former top-ranked doubles player.
-Peng, one of China's biggest sporting stars, alleged on her Weibo social media account https://www.reuters.com/world/china/china-tennis-star-peng-says-ex-vice-premier-forced-her-into-sex-2021-11-03 on Nov.
-2 that Zhang Gaoli, who became a member of the Politburo Standing Committee - China's top decision-making body - coerced her into sex and they later had an on-off consensual relationship.
+The Women's Tennis Association on Sunday called on China to investigate allegations of sexual assault made by Peng Shuai against a former Chinese vice premier, while also demanding an end to censorship of the former top-ranked doubles player.
+Peng, one of China's biggest sporting stars, alleged on her Weibo social media account on Nov.
+2 that Zhang Gaoli, who used to be a member of the Politburo Standing Committee - China's top decision-making body - coerced her into sex and they later had an on-off consensual relationship.

-The WTA Tour on Sunday called on the Chinese government to investigate allegations of sexual assault made by Peng Shuai against a former Chinese vice premier, while also demanding an end to censorship of the former top-ranked doubles player.
+The Women's Tennis Association on Sunday called on China to investigate allegations of sexual assault made by Peng Shuai against a former Chinese vice premier, while also demanding an end to censorship of the former top-ranked doubles player.

-Peng, one of China's biggest sporting stars, alleged on her Weibo social media account https://www.reuters.com/world/china/china-tennis-star-peng-says-ex-vice-premier-forced-her-into-sex-2021-11-03 on Nov.
-2 that Zhang Gaoli, who became a member of the Politburo Standing Committee - China's top decision-making body - coerced her into sex and they later had an on-off consensual relationship.
-Peng said in the post, which was deleted around half an hour after it was published, that she could provide no evidence to back her allegations.
+Peng, one of China's biggest sporting stars, alleged on her Weibo social media account on Nov.
+2 that Zhang Gaoli, who used to be a member of the Politburo Standing Committee - China's top decision-making body - coerced her into sex and they later had an on-off consensual relationship.
+Peng, 35, said in the post, which was deleted about half an hour after it was published, that she could provide no evidence to back her allegations.

+China's State Council Information Office and the Chinese Tennis Association did not immediately respond to requests for comment on the WTA's statement.
+WTA chief Simon told the New York Times on Sunday that no one at the Tour has talked directly to Peng but that he had received assurances from the Chinese Tennis Association that she was safe "and not under any physical threat."

+The International Tennis Federation and the ATP men's tour did not immediately respond to requests for comment.
+AGGRESSIVE EXPANSION

-China, the focus of the Tour's most aggressive expansion over the last decade, hosted nine tournaments in the 2019 season, including the elite WTA Finals, with a total $30.4 million prize money on offer.
-The season-ending WTA Finals, contested by the world's top eight singles players and eight doubles teams, had a prize purse of $14 million in 2019 when it was played in Shenzhen for the first time.
+China has been the focus of the WTA's most aggressive expansion over the last decade and hosted nine tournaments in the 2019 season with a total of $30.4 million prize money on offer.
+The season-ending WTA Finals had a prize purse of $14 million in 2019 when it was played in Shenzhen for the first time.

-The Finals was cancelled last year due to the COVID-19 pandemic and moved this year to Guadalajara, Mexico.
-The WTA said that the tournament will return to Shenzhen from 2022 and the Chinese city will host every edition until 2030.
+The Finals were canceled last year due to the COVID-19 pandemic and moved this year to Guadalajara, Mexico but the WTA has said it will return to Shenzhen from 2022 until 2030.
+On Monday morning in China, there was no disruption to the live streaming of matches from Guadalajara on iQiyi, which holds the broadcast rights in China for WTA tournaments.

-"I think everybody fully understands what's at stake here on many different fronts as we're going through it," Simon told the New York Times on Sunday.
+"I think everybody fully understands what's at stake here on many different fronts as we're going through it," Simon told the New York Times.
 "I think we're certainly, from players to board to council, fully united that the only acceptable approach is that of doing what is right."
-Simon told the Times no one at the WTA Tour has talked directly to Peng but has received assurances from the Chinese Tennis Association that she is safe.

-"We've received confirmation from several sources, including the Chinese Tennis Association, that she is safe and not under any physical threat," Simon told the Times.
+French player Alize Cornet showed her support for Peng under the hashtag #WhereIsPengShuai, while former world number one American Chris Evert also took to social media to voice her concerns.
+Tennis great Martina Navratilova took to Twitter to support the WTA's call for a probe.

+"A very strong stance by WTA - and the correct stance!"
+Navratilova wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)